Rare Amos Doolittle Engraved Time Line Combining American and Ecclesiastical History

 Fascinating early American broadside, celebrating the divine combination of American and Biblical History.

-The American history portion begins with The discoveries of America by Columbus, Vespucci and Cabot.
+The American history portion begins with the discoveries of America by Columbus, Vespucci and Cabot.
 Leaping ahead to the 17th Century, the settlement of Virginia, New York, New Jersey, New England, Pennsylvania and other colonies are noted, as is Penn's charter.
 In the 18th Century, Washington's birth and the continued colonial settlements are noted, as is the American Revolution, Lexington, Bunker Hill, American Independence, Peace, the Constitution and the French Revolution.

 "The central stream of Christianity becomes murky with 'the dark shades of error' during the Middle Ages, with only a thin, clear channel of dissent running through.
-During the Protestant Reformation, several dissenting channels separate from and then rejoin the main stream of Christianity" (Rosenberg & Graton, Cartographies of Time, page 148).
+During the Protestant Reformation, several dissenting channels separate from and then rejoin the mainstream of Christianity" (Rosenberg & Graton, Cartographies of Time, page 148).

 Rarity